Chapter 9: Thunderstorm

 My question was rhetorical.
 The young women who worked at the lodge didn’t earn enough to afford frequent travel to the far away city.

-“I don’t go there enough!”
-There was a barely hidden edge of bitterness in her voice.
+“I don’t go enough!”
+There was bitterness in her voice.

 I changed the subject.
 “So how is Eddie?”